-- Write out any bills that will need to be paid in the coming month.
-Organize them so that your coach will know when to drop them in the mail. - Make sure you have your grocery shopping list ready for last-minute items that you want to have on hand.
+Write out any bills that will need to be paid in the coming month.
+Organize them so that your coach will know when to drop them in the mail.

+Make sure you have your grocery shopping list ready for last-minute items that you want to have on hand.

-A few days before your surgery, expect to be contacted by our pre-admission associate.
+A few days before your surgery, you may expect to be contacted by our pre-admission staff.
 Please be prepared to provide your insurance information.
 You will be asked to provide a brief medical history and a list of your daily medications.
+There is a form in your handbook that you may use to list your medications.
 Please include any prescription medications, over-the-counter medications, herbals and supplements.
 This list will be given to your doctor who will decide which medications will be continued or stopped during your time in the hospital.